openstack/networking-midonet/specs/ocata/midonet-qos.rst

 to implement backend notifications.

 When Neutron QoS plugin receives API requests, it updates the corresponding DB rows.
-After commiting the DB changes, it calls one of the following methods of the loaded notification drivers:
+After committing the DB changes, it calls one of the following methods of the loaded notification drivers:

 * create_policy